datatrail-jhu/05_R/manuscript/06_lists.md

 {quiz, id: quiz_06_lists}

-# Lists & Data Frames quiz
+# Lists and Data Frames quiz

 {choose-answers: 4}
 ?1 Which of the following statement(s) about lists and data frames is/are true?